mikemoraned/tautona/README.md

 ## Get base information

-Find and index all messages, for any channels that have between 10 and 1000 recent messages
+Find all messages, for any channels that have between 10 and 1000 recent messages

-    python3 messages.py --token $API_TOKEN
+    python3 crawl.py --token $API_TOKEN

+Analyse these messages, extracting what we need for building anything with them

+    python3 analyse.py

 ## Convert to similarities